Canner/WrenAI/wren-ai-service/README.md

 ## Start the service for development

-- execute `make start` to start the service
-  - go to `http://UVICORN_HOST:UVICORN_PORT/docs` to see the API documentation and try the API
+- execute `make start` to start the service and go to `http://UVICORN_HOST:UVICORN_PORT/docs` to see the API documentation and try the API

 ## Production Environment Setup